 Then, the service sector does offer alternative jobs but requires very diverse skills.
 In contrast, manufacturing requires relatively less diverse types of jobs and skills than the service sector.

 Many jobs in manufacturing are unskilled and monotonous manual work.
 However, jobs in the service sector rely more on non-physical activities, knowledge, and skills using technology such as computers.
-For example, skills in hotel and restaurant services will be very much different from financial services.
+For example, skills in hotel and restaurant services will be very different from financial services.

 Large-scale factory closures also have a ripple effect.
 Many businesses are connected to them in the supply chain.
 Thus, their closure prompts other businesses to close and, in turn, lay off workers.